-The purpose of this plan is to outline how Apical, Inc. will remain in compliance with local codes, ordinances, and bylaws for the physical address of our Marijuana Establishment at 19 Wemelco Way in Easthampton, which shall include, but not be limited to, the identification of any local licensing requirements for the adult use of marijuana
+The purpose of this plan is to outline how Apical, Inc. will remain in compliance and ensure that the Marijuana Establishment is and will remain compliant with local codes, ordinances and bylaws for the physical address of our Marijuana Establishment at 77 Champion Drive, in Chicopee, which includes, but not be limited to, the identification of any local licensing requirements for the adult use of marijuana.